Capsula: 2007–2011: Rising Mountains and international touring

-2012–2018: Bowie, Visconti, Psychedelia, Pearl Jam, Science-Fiction, and Surrealism
+2012–2018: Solar Secrets, Santa Rosa and international touring

-In 2012, Capsula returned to the studio to record a personal reinterpretation of David Bowie's classic album The Rise and Fall of Ziggy Stardust and the Spiders from Mars, produced by John Agnello.
-The process of recording the album was documented in a film titled Dreaming of Ziggy Stardust, which was featured in the Official Section of the Dock of the Bay Music Documentary Film Festival in San Sebastián.
-The album was described as "more than simple curiosity, a contemporary approach to the album.
-A bit more lo-fi, garage.
-A bit dirtier.
-Equally rocking."
+In 2012, Capsula recorded a personal reinterpretation of David Bowie’s The Rise and Fall of Ziggy Stardust and the Spiders from Mars, produced by John Agnello.
+The recording followed the band’s continued touring activity and interest in reworking classic material within a live-driven sound.
+The process was documented in the film Dreaming of Ziggy Stardust, which was selected for the Official Section of the Dock of the Bay Music Documentary Film Festival in San Sebastián.